 Corneal cross-linking, also known as CXL, is a procedure designed to stabilize and strengthen the cornea through a minimally invasive approach consisting of UV light, eye drops, and brushing off the surface of the cornea.

-It is appropriate for patients over 14 years of age, with mild or moderate symptoms.
-It can be performed in an office setting, and only takes around two hours including prep time, and treatment.
+This treatment is appropriate for patients over 14 years of age, with mild to moderate symptoms.
+It can be performed in an office setting and only takes around two hours including prep time and treatment.

-These are implants that an ophthalmologist will place outside of the cornea to reduce its bulging shape.
+Intacs (Intrastromal Corneal Ring Segments) are implants that an ophthalmologist will place along the edge of the cornea to reduce its bulging shape.
 The implants are placed at two-thirds depth around the cornea, after making a small incision in the stroma.
-After Intacs, patients with keratoconus will be able to tolerate contact lenses once again, and it is an alternative to corneal transplantation.
+Following the Intacs procedure, patients with keratoconus will be able to tolerate contact lenses again.
+This procedure is a less invasive alternative to corneal transplantation.

-In moderate and severe cases, corneal transplants are a suitable option.
-It consists of replacing the cornea, but preserving a membrane known as Descemet membrane.
-The surgical technique is named DALK corneal transplant, also known as deep anterior lamellar keratoplasty.
-It is appropriate in cases of corneal scarring, advanced keratoconus, corneal ectasia after LASIK procedures, corneal degeneration and dystrophy.
+In moderate to severe cases, corneal transplants are a suitable option.
+It consists of replacing the cornea, but preserving a membrane known as the Descemet membrane.
+One of the common surgical techniques is the DALK corneal transplant.
+DALK is short for deep anterior lamellar keratoplasty.
+This procedure is appropriate in cases of corneal scarring, advanced keratoconus, corneal ectasia after LASIK procedures, corneal degeneration, and dystrophy.

-DALK features a lower rejection rate compared to other procedures, with a rapid stabilization of the patient and healing of the wound.
-It also features quicker return to daily activities, including physical activity.
-Topical steroids can be prescribed after DALK, but only for a very short time to allow it to heal faster and reduce the risk of cataracts and glaucoma.
+DALK features a lower rejection rate compared to other procedures and features a rapid stabilization and recovery.
+DALK also allows for a quicker return to daily activities, including physical activity, compared to other procedural options.
+Topical steroids can be prescribed after DALK, but only for a very short time to speed up the healing process and reduce the risk of cataracts and glaucoma.

 Our knowledgeable staff is here to answer all your questions about which procedure is best for you, and ensure you have the most comfortable experience possible.
 Make an appointment today!